everve/slsplay/README.md

 ##### Current dev workflow
    1.  git clone this repo and cd into the project root.

    2.  `npm install` (will install the project build dependencies)

-   3.  `serverless project init`   (See http://docs.serverless.com/docs/introducing-serverless for more details)
+   3.  `serverless project init`
+        NB.
+At this point you should select a stage and region you want to work in ( stage can be your name).
+        This will deploy your changes to CloudFormation (it wont actually activate your AWS deployment proper etc)

-   3.  `cd back`
+   4.  `cd back`

-   4.  `npm install` (will install the backend projects dependencies)
+   5.  `npm install` (will install the backend projects dependencies)

-   5.  `npm run test:unit`
+   6.  `npm run test:unit`

-   6.  inside _meta/variables/s-variables-dev.json add a variable: `"localDynamoDbEndpoint":"http://loclahost:8000"`
-   7.  in a new shell : `npm run localdb`
+   7.  `npm run localdb _stage_ _region_`
+        NB.
+This will use docker-compose (you may need to update docker locally as some newer docker-compose causes this to fail for me on default ubuntu).
+It sudos to start docker daemon (feel free to improve).

-   8.  in a new shell : `npm run localserver`
+   8.   `npm run localserver`
+        NB.
+So this is a local server for testing the _serverless_ lambdas.
+It reads the gateway and lambda serverless files nad tries to simulate them in local development.

-   9.  `npm run test:integration` (will fail but run) :
+   9.  `npm run test:integration`
-   10. In project root run `serverless dash deploy`, select and deploy items.
-   11. You can now visit the AWS consoles, locate your lambdas or gateways and run your tests.
+        NB. runs tests against the local dynamo and local server mentioned above.

+   10. `sls dash deploy`
+        NB.
+Will sync your cloud formation if needed and then push your actual API endpoints and lambdas.

+Key things missing from dev workflow:
+    - a sensible way to script a new stage creation, deployment and run integration tests against a proper AWS install.
+The issue here is really around appropriate mechanism to share dev secrets which requires some more reading on AWS. metasync plugin has some support for bits of this, but does not really solve it yet.

 ##### Some Next Steps
    - Flesh out the CRUD API for Meetups to be complete
    - Add a UI in client to view them.